 Canned water was even used by the United States Civil Defense Program in World War 2, which is pretty cool if you ask me.

 While it’s true that a well may not be considered a form of long-term water storage, a well is one of the best ways to obtain safe drinking water in times of need.

 However, if you plan on using a well in a grid-down scenario then you need to make sure you can access your water without having to use an electric pump.

 A good alternative would be either a hand pump or a solar pump.

 Plastic Water Bottles

-The downside of using plastic water bottles is that it could leach BPA into your water if stored incorrectly or for too long a period of time.
-For this reason, only use plastic water bottles in your short term water storage and constantly rotate through your supply.
+The downside of using plastic water bottles is that they could leach BPA into your water if stored incorrectly or for too long a period of time.
+For this reason, only use plastic water bottles in your short-term water storage and constantly rotate through your supply.